m88i/nexus-operator/README.md

 # Nexus Operator

-A Nexus OSS Kubernetes Operator based on Operators SDK
+A Nexus OSS Kubernetes Operator based on Operators SDK.

+You can found us at the [OperatorHub](https://operatorhub.io/operator/nexus-operator-m88i) or in the ["Operators" tab in your OpenShift 4.x web console](https://docs.openshift.com/container-platform/4.4/operators/olm-adding-operators-to-cluster.html), just search for "Nexus".
+If you don't have access to the [OLM](https://github.com/operator-framework/operator-lifecycle-manager), try installing it manually [following our quick installation guide](#quick-install).

+If you have any questions please either [open an issue](https://github.com/m88i/nexus-operator/issues) or send an email to the mailing list: [nexus-operator@googlegroups.com](mailto:nexus-operator@googlegroups.com).

 ## Pre Requisites